Dome-like Creamy Kiwi Cake

 - Cut the cooled sponge into 5-6cm long rectangles and start assembling the dome cake.

-- Cover the mold entirely with the kiwi slices (like in a photo).
+- Cover the mould entirely with the kiwi slices (like in a photo).
 I put some pomegranate grains in the littles holes between the kiwi slices for some additional visual effect but it is absolutely not necessary.

 - Cover the kiwi slices all around with a thick layer of cooled cream and add 2-3 more tablespoonfuls of cream at the bottom of the mold.
 Sprinkle with some orange dice and banana slices and cover with sponge rectangles to close this first creamy juicy cake layer.